 Hyouchuu was finally able to grasp the source of Houkou’s fear, perhaps because Hyouchuu’s job brought him into the mountains as well.
 He grew up in a mountain village and like Houkou was deeply familiar with the environment.
-His job brought him close to the mountains as well.
 Lay it out for him and he got the point.
-And now that he thought about it, the small anomaly that had foreshadowed Houkou dark prophesy had spread across the mountains.
+And now that he thought about it, the small anomaly that foreshadowed Houkou dark prophesy had spread across the mountains.
 These anomalies had not yet disturbed human civilization.
 But once the links in the chain became clear, the worse case scenarios were not difficult to imagine.

 “That all being the case, what is the next move?”

-A disease of such unknown origins had attacked the beech trees.
+A disease of such unknown origins was attacking the beech trees.
 There was no known way to treat it.

 “What I’d like to know,” said Houkou, holding his head.
 “These last few years, I’ve tried everything I can think of to stem the tide.
 But nothing works.”